Spinach Artichoke Skillet Dip

 - Separate crescent rolls equally by the perforated triangles (To be more precise, weigh each into ⅞ ounce pieces)

-- Roll each piece into a ball and lay along perimeter of oven safe skillet.
+- Roll each piece into a ball and lay along perimeter of oven safe 10 inch skillet.

 - Brush olive oil on top and sprinkle on parsley and chives.

 - Mix in a bowl the mayo, parmesan, artichokes, garlic, spinach and salt.

 - Spread into center of the skillet.

 - Bake at 375 for 20-25 minutes or until dip is hot and crescents are lightly browned.

 - Carefully remove skillet using a potholder as handle will be HOT as well as skillet!